eiConsole v.23R1

 You can configure XSLTs at either the Source or Target Transform.
 The reasons for choosing one or the other are usually due to topographical concerns.
 For this tutorial, it does not matter which we use, so we’ll just arbitrarily choose the Target Transform.

 Select this stage and add a new Format.
-We’ll call this SQLXML to People XML:
+We’ll call this SQLXML to People XML.

+To use XSLT, uncheck the Use Direct Relay option.
 You now have a variety of options available to you.
 You can type in the name of an existing XSLT file, browse to one, edit a selected one, specify if you wish to cache the XSLT, enable 2.0 support, and even select which XSLT engine to use.
 Using the defaults for these options is more than sufficient for most transformations regardless of complexity.

-This will open the Data Mapper:
+This will open the Data Mapper.

 Reading the Source Format

 This will raise a dialog allowing you to pick from a list of Format Readers.
-Format Readers are components that generate a format structure from some source, be it an XML file, schema file, File Specification, database, etc. For this tutorial, we’ll use the XML format reader, which allows us to use an XML sample file to infer a structure from:
+Format Readers are components that generate a format structure from some Source, be it an XML file, schema file, file specification, database, etc. For this tutorial, we’ll use the XML Format Reader, which allows us to use an XML sample file to infer a structure from:

 Next, we’ll need to add our sample file.
-Click Add and browse to SQLXMLOutput.xml, which you created in the listener test step:
+Click Add and browse to SQLXMLOutput.xml, which you created in the Listener test step:

 The selected XML file should appear under XML Files.
 Click Read Format: